 It can be hard to identify whether you suffer from a substance use disorder, but knowing the signs of alcoholism is a great place to start.
 Does drinking every weekend count?
 How much alcohol is too much?
 Do I need rehab for alcoholism?
-Today, we’re answering these questions and more to give you the signs and symptoms of alcoholism.
+Today, we’re answering these questions and more to give you the symptoms and signs of alcoholism.

 Sometimes, people deny displaying signs of alcoholism because they don’t drink everyday.
 And while daily drinking can be a red flag, it is not the only way to determine if you have an alcohol use disorder.